-Newton’s Second Law of Motion states that when a non-zero resultant force is applied to an object it causes the object to accelerate.
-The resultant force is proportional to the acceleration.
+Newton’s Second Law of Motion states that when a non-zero resultant force is applied to an object, it causes the object to accelerate.
+In particular, the resultant force is proportional to the acceleration.
 More precisely, the resultant force is the product of the object’s mass and its acceleration.

 Newton’s Second Law of Motion: